android10/Presentations/mysteries_big_codebases/hidden_mysteries_big_codebases_second_edition.md

 # **At some point in time...**

-- Project started to grow...
+- Project starts to grow...
-- More features were required...
+- More features are required...
-- Jon was very happy for its success...
+- You are extremely happy for its success...

-^ Someone believed in that project.
+^ Someone believe in that project.

+---

+picture of a happy developer

 ---